nutanix-cloud-native/ndk-config-samples/Alert/README.md

 * You can find the exposed port in the port section of the prometheus-operated-ext service.
 </br>

-With the Node IP and the exposed port, you can now access the Prometheus UI by entering the provided address in your web browser.
-This grants you access to monitor and review the alerts raised within your Kubernetes environment.
+Now that you have the Node IP and the exposed port, you can proceed to access the Prometheus UI by entering the provided address into your web browser's address bar.
+This step enables you to verify if the event-exporter is configured correctly and if Prometheus recognizes it as a target.
 </br>
 </br>